SongYi-Han/ML-theory-and-practice/theory/01_regression/readme.md

 ## 📁 01. wine quality prediction
+* Implement linear regression using the least squares method
+* Use learning curves plot to understand whether the linear model is overfitting or underfitting
+* Extend model with polynomial basis expansions and regularizations (Ridge and Lasso) using Sklearn
+* Use k-fold cross validation to obtain the optimal hyper-parameters for the models
 ## 📁 02. car price prediction
 * Prepare data and Exploratory data analysis (EDA)
 * Define baseline model